 Inpatient treatment is a safe and controlled place to begin treatment.
 A medical detox is administered to eliminate all substances from the body.
 Residential treatment begins and may last a few weeks to a few months.

-Outpatient drug rehab programs hold daily meetings, but client don’t reside in the rehab center.
+Outpatient drug rehab programs hold daily meetings, but clients don't reside in the rehab center.
 Outpatient rehab treatment for drug addiction includes the abuser attending 12-step groups as well as counseling and therapy sessions.

-Most abusers can’t stop on their own.
-The physical and mental dependence on substances is so strong, due to brain chemistry alterations, they can’t stop or decrease substances intake without experiencing withdrawal symptoms.
+Most abusers can't stop on their own.
+The physical and mental dependence on substances is so strong, due to brain chemistry alterations, they can't stop or decrease substances intake without experiencing withdrawal symptoms.
 These symptoms make abusers uncomfortably ill.
-These circumstances, together with a fear of life without substances to cope, makes abusers avoid treatment.
+These circumstances, together with a fear of life without substances to cope, make abusers avoid treatment.

 Treatment with a medically supervised detox virtually eliminates withdrawal symptoms.
 Abusers need not experience any discomfort when they have a medical detoxification.
-Knowing this helps them overcome fear of treatment.
+Knowing this helps them overcome the fear of treatment.
 An explanation of a safe detox and treatment has been proven to convince people to enter into treatment.